Tushaljoshi/SunTech/README.md

-# ⚡ Soluris
+# ⚡ SunTech

-Soluris is a modern web application built to help users contact and connect with solar energy providers through a seamless and responsive user interface.
-The project consists of a Node.js/Express backend and a frontend likely using HTML/CSS/JS or a JavaScript framework.
+SunTech s is a modern web application built to help users contact and connect with solar energy providers through a seamless and responsive user interface.
+The project consists of a Node.js/Express backend..

 ## 🌐 Features